sorbet/sorbet/README.md

 ```

 Add the `, ...` suffix to the end of a partial list of completion results, and
-the test harness will ensure that the listed functions match a prefix of the
+the test harness will ensure that the listed identifiers match a prefix of the
 completion items.
 This prefix must still be listed in order.

 #### Testing incremental typechecking